 Audubon described the Ivory-bill’s flight as “graceful in the extreme,” with long, swooping glides between trees.
 Tanner, in his 1930s studies, described them flying with steady wingbeats in a strong, direct path.
 The birds often flew above the treetops when traveling longer distances.
 Ivory-billed Woodpeckers may have been fairly social, with reports of as many as 11 individuals seen at one time and 4 foraging in the same tree.
 The birds were probably monogamous and maintained their pair bonds year-round.
 In one report of a courtship display, a male perched near a female, the pair preened, and then the birds held each other’s bills briefly.Back to top

 The Ivory-billed Woodpecker is probably extinct.
 Partners in Flight rates the species as a 20 out of 20 on the Continental Concern Score and places it on the Red Watch List.
 Ivory-billed Woodpecker is also listed as Critically Endangered on the IUCN Red List, and federally endangered by the U.S. Fish and Wildlife Service.
 Destruction of the woodpecker's mature or old-growth forest habitat caused populations to decline, and by the 1880s the species was rare.
 Forest destruction accelerated during the World War I and II war efforts, destroying much of its habitat.
-Although the species was thought to be extinct, it was rediscovered in Arkansas in 2004, though there have been no confirmed sightings since 2005.Back to top
+Although the species was thought to be extinct, it was rediscovered in Arkansas in 2004.
+However, extensive searches from 2006–2010 did not produce any definitive evidence of a surviving population.Back to top

 Fitzpatrick, J. W., M. Lammertink, M. D. Luneau Jr., T. W. Gallagher, B. R. Harrison, G. M. Sparling, K. V Rosenberg, R. W. Rohrbaugh, E. C. H. Swarthout, P. H. Wrege, S. Barker Swarthout, M. S. Dantzker, R. A. Charif, T. R. Barksdale, J. V. Remsen Jr., S. D. Simon, and D. Zollner.
 (2005).
 Ivory-billed Woodpecker (Campephilus principalis) persists in continental North America.
 Science 308:1460–1462.